General Terms and Conditions Ap-art B.V.

 – Products: all goods produced and/or supplied by Ap-art.

-Article 2 – Scope
+Article 2 – Scope of application

 Article 3 – Offers, quotations and prices

 1. The quotations made by Ap-art are without any obligation; Ap-art is only bound thereto after it has accepted the order in writing or proceeds with the fulfilment of the agreement.

 2. The prices in said offers and quotations exclude VAT and other statutory levies and delivery charges plus any transport and packing costs, unless expressly stated otherwise.

 3. In the event that acceptance differs (on minor points) from the quotation offer, Ap-art will not be bound thereby.
 In that case, the agreement shall not be formed in accordance with the acceptance including such divergences, unless Ap-art specifies otherwise.